Federal Laboratories

-Federal Laboratories (often FedLabs or Federal Labs) was a company that manufactured tear gas and less-lethal riot guns, including the popular Federal Riot Gun, based in Pittsburgh and established in the early part of the 20th century.
+Federal Laboratories (often FedLabs or Federal Labs) was a US firearms manufacturer, established in Pittsburgh in the early part of the 20th century, that produced tear gas and less-lethal riot guns, including the Federal Riot Gun.

+The company was sold in 1994, eventually becoming part of BAE Systems, and has not operated as a separate brand since that time.

 History of use

 Civil order in the United States

-In the 1930s, custom gas guns by FedLabs were adopted by the New York Prison department, following a sales pitch made before the APA by the president of FedLabs in Baltimore in 1931.
+In the 1930s, custom gas guns by FedLabs were adopted by the New York dept of prisons, following a sales pitch made before the APA by the president of FedLabs in Baltimore in 1931.

 Also in the 1930s, Federal Laboratories actively worked to sell gas guns for the purpose of strikebreaking.
 One FedLabs representative fired a tear gas grenade during the 1934 West Coast waterfront strike that caused the death of a striker due to skull fracture.
 Auerbach notes, however, that despite FedLabs stated opposition to "communist" strikers, the firm continued to sell tear gas to the Soviet Union even during 1933.

 World War II

 During World War II, the company's factory near Saltsburg, PA along Tunnelton Road employed women to replace drafted male workers.
 There the women produced "incendiary magnesium powder bombs, grenades and other munitions", including FedLabs tear gas grenades.